rikiod/SpaceCommsApp/README.md

 ![English to Morse Circuit](ETMCircuitry.png)

-**Fig #:** The Tinkercad simulation circuit used to perform testing throughout the development process.
+**Fig. 12:** The Tinkercad simulation circuit used to perform testing throughout the development process.

 The code above successfully is able to communicate messages through morse code.
 There were certainly some difficulties when coding it, however.
 Firstly, finding a way to properly find the length of the string "text" proved difficult.
 We were using the incorrect function for quite a while until finally discovering that it is text.length.
 In addition, because some variables were named to be "length," the system got confused and was not able to properly define them.
 Lastly, we had some problems with brackets when putting all of our code together.
 Because we had coded the added translation functionality on a shared Google Docs, many of the brackets got jumbled up when pasting in the code.
 This caused it not to work, helping us to learn the importance of organization.